0BAB1/HOLY_CORE_COURSE/0_single_cycle_edition/single_cycle_edition.md

 - A basic ALU
 - And a decoder/control unit we will improve as time goes on

-We'll start by ceazting basic versions of the different building blocks and test their behavior separately.
+We'll start by creating basic versions of the different building blocks and test their behavior separately.

 We'll then assemble them to form our first version of our datapath.